emadrid-at-ccm/modern-cpp/class-6.md

 * `yasop` only supports a subset of convertibility between derived and base
 classes: when the base is at offset 0 in the derived.

+#### CRTP

+The curiously recurring template pattern:
+We saw how in `boost::intrusive_ptr` and `yasop` there is the use of inheritance to 'inject' functionality into the derived class